 - Only take a 1cP Microdose when you’re properly prepared.
 Make sure the set and setting and dose are correct.

-- It is best to consume 1cP-LSD Microdose in the morning due to the long duration of the effect of the microdose.
+- When microdosing, it is best to consume 1cP-LSD in the morning due to the long duration of the effect of the microdose.

 - The full effect of 1cP-LSD only develops about 2 hours after ingestion.